 The IDP development process identified a number of goals and objectives that are aimed at creating a pathway for the municipality to realise its vision.
 These goals and objectives are aligned to the six Local Government Key Performance Areas (KPAs) as prescribed by the National Department of Cooperative Governance and Traditional Affairs (CoGTA).
-The IDP development process identified a number of goals and objectives that are aimed at creating a pathway for the municipality to realise its vision.

-IDP REVIEW PROCESS 2.
+2. IDP REVIEW PROCESS